Rufus For Real

 Why We Bake the Potatoes

 Let’s chat about this approach for one hot second, because it’s pure magic.
-Instead of chopping and boiling potatoes (and wondering if they're done and why your soup is watery), we just let the oven do the work.
+Instead of chopping and boiling potatoes (and wondering if they’re done or why your soup turned out watery), we let the oven do the work.

-Baking releases excess moisture, deepens the flavor, and gives you a scoopable, almost mashed-potato base—so your soup starts rich and stays rich.
+Baking releases excess moisture, deepens the flavor, and gives you a scoopable, almost mashed-potato base — so your soup starts rich and stays rich.
 The result?
-A velvety, loaded bowl with real potato texture, not watery mush.
-It's the only way I make this soup now.
+A velvety, loaded bowl with real potato texture, not bland, watery mush.

-Bonus: Baking gives the potatoes a richer, slightly caramelized flavor you’ll never get from boiling them.
+Bonus: Baking brings out a slightly caramelized, deeper potato flavor you’ll never get from boiling.
 Goodbye watery soup.
-Hello spoonfuls of cozy magic!
+Hello spoonfuls of cozy comfort.

 Image of Dutch Oven